-Start crafting your own style on guitar today!
+Learn the right way to practice scales and start crafting your own style and voice on guitar today!

 Our favourite guitarists speak to us with their playing.
 They've developed their own styles, built upon their vocabulary and phrasing.
 Rest assured that you can do the same; developing a style of your own is a skill that can be learned easily, by anyone, starting today!

-In this series of articles we'll be looking at building your vocabulary and phrasing using the simplest scale pattern in conjunction with Taplature.
-Whatever your current level on guitar there'll be plenty to pick up on.
-Subscribe here to receive each upcoming stepping stone direct to your inbox!
+In this article we'll be looking at how to practice to build your vocabulary and phrasing using the simplest scale pattern in conjunction with Taplature.
+Whatever your current level you'll pick up some new ideas on how to practice guitar scales which you can keep using forever!

 🎵 Scales are just the "alphabets" of music!

 All music comes from scales however not many listeners will want to hear you running scales on guitar any more than they'll want to hear you reciting the alphabet!
-The skill of making music from those scales is akin to the process we use when turning the building blocks of language (sounds and letters) into words and sentences.
+The skill of making music from those scales is akin to the process we use when turning the building blocks of language (sounds and letters) into words and sentences and is fully related to how you practice those scales.

 The greatest works are made from the simplest of building blocks.